Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 ## GraphQL 😎 Schemas and Types

 Today we will look at a simple example implementing GraphQL with Express.
-This will give us a chance to look at GrapQL from the server side.
+This will give us a chance to look at GraphQL from the server side.

 <!-- > -->